viha-sharma/Movie-Recommender-System/README.md

 # Movie-Recommender-System-

-This is a content based recommender system that uses Natural Language Processing to provide the top 5 movie recommendations based on a movie selected by the user.
+A content based recommender system provides recommendations based on the similarity of content between two itmes, in this project's case- two movies.

+# Project Objective

+# Technologies used

+1. Seaborn
+2.